 What Is Overexploitation: Overexploiting Human Populations Harvested Resources

-There are a lot of plants and animals that work together to create the planet that we love and hold so dear.
-At the same time, even a small change in the environment can lead to ripple effects that have an impact on the planet as a whole.
+Many plants and animals work together to create the planet we love and hold so dear.
+At the same time, even a small change in the environment can lead to ripple effects that impact the planet as a whole.

-As human beings, our production, consumption, and wastefulness can have negative impacts on biospheres and ecosystems.
+As human beings, our production, consumption, and wastefulness can negatively impact biospheres and ecosystems.
 There are several examples that people should keep in mind.

 Overfishing Leading To Endangered Species